 .
 Conspicuity of the daymark - External renovation of the lighthouse buildings and tower, must be carried out as detailed in the agreement, particularly in relation to its heritage designation.

 .
-Impact of vehicles adjacent to AtoN e.g., headlights
+Impact of vehicles adjacent to AtoN e.g., headlights.

 .
 Limitations on parking to ensure rights of access at all times..
 The project should not only allow the operation of the lighthouse tower, but also sufficient space for auxiliary equipment, control and maintenance technical services.